CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-01-12-cache-associativity.md

 # Cache Associativity

 Understanding why different access patterns lead to different performance results requires us to understand the underlying hardware of our processors.
-In this tutorial, we will be exploring the effects of cache associativity on performance using a simple power of two acceess pattern.
+In this tutorial, we will be exploring the effects of cache associativity on performance using a simple power-of-two acceess pattern, and different sizes of arrays.
 A link to the source code used in this tutorial can be found here:

 - [Source Code](https://github.com/CoffeeBeforeArch/uarch_benchmarks/tree/master/associativity)

 ## Background

 Before we dig into our benchmarks, we must first talk about the structure of modern caches.
 Caches typically come in three varieties, each with their own set of pros and cons.
-While we could discuss, the organization and design tradeoffs of caches in length, we'll limit our discussion to only what is necessary to understand the observed effects.
+While we could discuss, the organization and design tradeoffs of caches in length, we'll limit our discussion to only what is necessary to understand what we are measuring.

 ### Direct Mapped Caches

 Direct mapped caches are the most basic form a cache.
 In a direct mapped cache, each cache block has single location where it can be stored.
 This design has a number of benefits.
 For example, when we look up an address in our cache, we only need to check a single location.
 Furthermore, replacing cache blocks becomes simple.
 If we load cache block _B_, and cache block _A_, is mapped to the same location and already there, we simply kick out _A_ from the cache.

 However, this simplicity has some significant disadvantages in terms of performance.
 If we repeatadly access cache lines that are mapped to the same location, we end up kicking out data we will access in the near future.
-These pathological access patterns are common enough where we don't see many direct mapped caches anymore.
+These pathological access patterns are commaon enough where we don't see many direct mapped caches anymore.

 ### Fully Associative Caches